pawelc/docs/prob_nn.md

 # [Density estimation and random variate generation using multilayer networks](https://ieeexplore.ieee.org/abstract/document/1000120/)
 2002.08.07

+The same paper as "Neural Networks for Density Estimation in Financial Markets" from 1998.
 Authors describe 2 new methods for pdf estimation using NN.
 Paper contains nice review of literature of density estimation using standard methods and NNs.
 Authors finds bound on estimation error and prove it and compare to other methods.
 The first method uses NN do model distribution function of the data.
 The input to the NN is data.
 We know that for NN to be CDF